After World War I, Germany's economy suffered from depression and a devaluation of their currency.

 President Donald Trump read a portion of Franklin Roosevelt's D-Day Prayer at the 75th anniversary memorial event held in Portsmouth, England, with England's Queen Elizabeth II, Prime Minister Theresa May, French President Emmanuel Macron, and other world leaders.

-Franklin Roosevelt stated in his D-Day Prayer that the war was "a struggle to preserve our republic, our religion, and our civilization."
+FDR stated in his D-Day Prayer that the war was "a struggle to preserve our republic, our religion, and our civilization."

-He gave further insight during a Fireside Chat, April 28, 1942:
+A Democrat, President Roosevelt shared his Christian nationalist sentiments during a Fireside Chat, April 28, 1942:

 "THIS GREAT WAR effort must be carried through ...
 It shall not be imperiled by the handful of noisy traitors -- betrayers of America, betrayers of Christianity itself."